$20 Billion Headed to GSA IT Schedule 70

 What does it cover?
 Hardware and software for communication and collaboration.

 The goal for DEOS is to update and improve the current legacy systems in place for the various branches of the DoD.
-The DEOS award is anticipated in the later half of fiscal year 2019, with awards for phases 2 & 3 of the Enterprise Collaboration and Productivity Services (ECAPS) program to follow.
+Phase One is anticipated in the latter half of fiscal year 2019, with awards for phases 2 & 3 of the Enterprise Collaboration and Productivity Services (ECAPS) program to follow.

 2nd Generation Information Technology (2GIT)